+This sentence contains three attack patterns: (a) \textit{``covertly send and steal SMS codes"}, (b) \textit{``open tailored overlays for various online banks"}, and (c) \textit{``steal 2FA-codes"}.
 Since \textsf{TTPClassifier} makes predictions for individual tokens, we combine each contiguous block tagged with the attack pattern entity into a single attack pattern description.
-Using post-processing, we discard potentially invalid extractions, e.g., those that do not contain verbs.
+During post-processing, we discard invalid extractions, e.g., those that do not contain verbs.

-(c) Mapping attack patterns.
-The last step in \textsf{TTPClassifier} is mapping each attack pattern to standardized MITRE ATT\&CK techniques.
-MITRE has both techniques and sub-techniques, but we do not consider the sub-techniques in this study and map each extracted sequence to one of the techniques.
-As the number of classes is large and the annotation effort is significant to match an attack sequence to its MITRE ID, we adopt a semantic similarity-based approach for the mapping task.
-Using a pre-trained sentence transformer model \cite{reimers-2019-sentence-bert}, we compute the embeddings for extracted attack pattern phrase.
-We use embeddings from both the title and description of the MITRE ATT\&CK ID described on the website.
-Sometimes CTI reports mention an attack pattern that resembles the title very closely.
-However, other times, we need the description to identify the matching technique.
-We compute a metric -- weighted distance between the extracted phrase and a MITRE ATT\&CK ID $i$ as follows
+\item \textbf{Mapping to ATT\&CK ID. }Finally, we map each extracted attack pattern to standardized ATT\&CK techniques.
+Although ATT\&CK has both techniques and sub-techniques, we only consider the former and map each extracted sequence to one technique.
+Due to the large number of potential classes and significant annotation effort required to match an attack pattern to its corresponding ATT\&CK ID, we adopt a semantic similarity-based approach for the mapping task.
+We first compute embeddings for the extracted attack pattern phrases using a pre-trained sentence transformer model \cite{reimers-2019-sentence-bert}.
+We use embeddings from the title and description of the ATT\&CK ID described on the website for improved learning.
+Sometimes a CTI report mentions an attack pattern that closely resembles the title.
+However, we need the description at other times to identify the matching technique.
+For example, for MITRE ATT\&CK ID: Location Tracking, we have descriptions of the form \textit{``eSurv can track the device’s location"} for one malware and \textit{``Pallas tracks the latitude and longitude coordinates of the infected device"} for another malware.\footnote{\url{https://attack.mitre.org/techniques/T1430/}} By computing the similarity between the attack pattern title and description, we can correctly match against both.
+Specifically, we compute a metric, the weighted distance between the extracted phrase and an ATT\&CK ID $i$, as follows: